 For years, this apple cobbler recipe has been one of my father’s “signature” apple dishes (knowing my dad, bemused by the thought of his having a “signature” anything, he would probably agree to this statement with dramatic flourish and an affected British accent – “Oh yus, indeed, one of my signatcha dishes”).
 The cobbler usually starts showing up on the family menu at the end of August, beginning of September, when the great-for-baking, tart Granny Smith apples begin falling off the tree.
-The cobbler is packed with slices of green apples, seasoned with cinnamon, lemon juice, and vanilla, and topped with a thick biscuit-y crust, with a touch of ginger and orange peel.
+The cobbler is packed with apples, seasoned with cinnamon, lemon juice, and vanilla, and topped with a biscuit-y cobbler crust, with a touch of ginger.

 - 1/2 teaspoon cinnamon

 - 1/4 cup sugar

 - 1/2 cup (1 stick or 4 ounces) unsalted butter, cut into small cubes

 - 1 teaspoon lemon zest or orange zest

 1 Peel, quarter, and core the apples.
 Cut them into 1/4 to 1/2 inch chunks.
 As you prep the apples, add them to a bowl and toss with lemon juice to keep them from oxidizing (turning brown).

 2 Melt the butter in a large pan over medium heat.
 Add the chopped apples (and the lemon juice from the bowl), sugar, cinnamon, and nutmeg.
 Toss to coat with everything so that the spices and sugar are well distributed throughout the apples.
 Partially cover the pot and cook until the apples are just tender, about 10 minutes.
 Stir in the vanilla, and toss to coat with a tablespoon of flour.
 Transfer the apple cobbler filling to a 10-inch pie dish, a 9-inch deep-dish pie dish, or a 9x9-inch baking dish.